Robert Brustein

-Robert Sanford Brustein (born April 21, 1927) is an American theatrical critic, producer, playwright, writer, and educator.
-He founded both the Yale Repertory Theatre in New Haven, Connecticut, and the American Repertory Theater in Cambridge, Massachusetts, where he remains a creative consultant, and was the theatre critic for The New Republic.
-He comments on politics for the HuffPost.
+Robert Sanford Brustein (April 21, 1927 – October 29, 2023) was an American theatrical critic, producer, playwright, writer, and educator.
+He founded the Yale Repertory Theatre while serving as dean of the Yale School of Drama in New Haven, Connecticut, as well as the American Repertory Theater and Institute for Advanced Theater Training at Harvard University in Cambridge, Massachusetts, where he was a creative consultant until his death, and was the theatre critic for The New Republic.
+He commented on politics for the HuffPost.

-Brustein is a senior research fellow at Harvard University and a distinguished scholar in residence at Suffolk University in Boston.
+Brustein was a senior research fellow at Harvard University and a distinguished scholar in residence at Suffolk University in Boston.
 He was elected to the American Academy of Arts and Letters in 1999, and in 2002, was inducted into the American Theater Hall of Fame.
-In 2003, he served as a senior fellow with the National Arts Journalism Program at Columbia University, and in 2004, and 2005, was a senior fellow at the National Endowment for the Arts Arts Journalism Institute in Theatre and Musical Theatre at the University of Southern California.
+In 2003, he served as a senior fellow with the National Arts Journalism Program at Columbia University, and in 2004/2005, was a senior fellow at the National Endowment for the Arts Arts Journalism Institute in Theatre and Musical Theatre at the University of Southern California.
 In 2010, he was awarded the National Medal of Arts by President Barack Obama.